kelsierfin/BasicGamingPlatform/Authentication Team Files/auth_use_case_descriptions.md

 1. Player clicks on "Guest Login"
 2. System grants limited access, restricting certain featues like, saving progress, or accessing leaderboards.

-***Logout***
-1. Player clicks the "logout" button.
-2. System ends the session.

 **Post-Conditions:**
 - After login, the player has access to their profile, and the game features.
 - After guest login, the player has limited access.
-- After logout, the session is ended, and the player must login again to the access their profile.

 **Exceptions:**
 - Server downtime.
 - Multiple incorrect credentials may result in a temporary lock.
-- Automatic logout due to inactivity.

 **Priority:**
 - High.
 Essential for security, and also for user access control.